ChrisD-Fowler/TextAnalysis/README.md

 Christopher Fowler - c.fowler00@yahoo.com

 ## Version History

+### v.60
+- Added Word Count Analysis DataFrame Manipulation Menu, enabling users to alter the results of a Word Count Analysis before exporting to reports or creating visuals.'
+- Added specific word removal and "Keep Bottom N Words" options for both types of DataFrames.
+- Reports are better organized and may now be used to load Word Count Analysis or TF-IDF DataFrames.
+- Added Bar Charts for Word Count and TF-IDF Analysis DataFrames
+- Word Count Analysis may be loaded directly into a DataFrame without first exporting to SQLite.
+- Expanded DataFrame status bar to include Word Count Analysis DataFrame.
+This status bar is now a persistent header.
+- Added menu tree status below DataFrame status bar, enhancing user awareness of menu tree location at all times.

+- Numerous bugfixes and performance improvements:
+  - Fixed SQL Database Build error which resulted in "Year" and "Genre" confusion during input.
+  - Improved error handling when users make selections out of range.
+  - Numerous modules have been split, improving code management and efficiency.

 ### v.50
 - Added numerous SQL queries, enabling users to generate reports from database showing word counts by year, document, author, genre, and more.